How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

 6. Pag-IBIG membership is also open to students

-Students, especially those with part-time jobs, can register with Pag-IBIG as long as they are at least 18 years old and can pay the monthly contribution.
+Students, especially those with part-time jobs, can register with Pag-IBIG if they are 18 years old and can pay the monthly contribution.

-While you’re still young, being a Pag-IBIG member is a good way to start saving early for your financial goals, like owning a home in your 20s.
+While you’re still young, being a Pag-IBIG member is an excellent way to start saving early for your financial goals, like owning a home in your 20s.

 Frequently Asked Questions